 Beside various human impacts, also garbage is getting more and more to a critical threat for the Danube natural heritage.
 The Danube is constantly carrying garbage from man-made products, packaging materials and drinking bottles, which is then washed ashore to accumulate on the riverbanks.
 Excess waste and rubbish contributes in several ways to environmental pollution.
 Water pollution and soil infiltration are just a few ways how mismanaged waste damages the ecosystem.
 Breaking down into microscopic particles, they can harm the flora and fauna in many ways, having a significant impact on the species.
 Finally, garbage limits the natural experience for all of us!

-To keep the Danube natural heritage in their naturally captivating and breathtaking form, the Danube River Network of Protected Areas is happy to announce that the 2nd Danube Volunteers day has already started and is going to be organized Danube-wide throughout the spring of 2018 with the main aim of collecting rubbish and cleaning the river dynamic habitats including WILDislands.
+To keep the Danube natural heritage in their naturally captivating and breathtaking form, the Danube River Network of Protected Areas organized the 2nd Danube Volunteers day Danube-wide throughout the spring and summer of 2018 with the main aim of collecting rubbish and cleaning the river dynamic habitats including WILDislands.

-The 2nd Danube-wide Volunteers Day takes place in 15 protected areas in 8 Danube countries.
-With the help of local school groups, universities, companies, stakeholders, local NGO’s and the general public, these days will highlight the importance of a clean river landscape and healthy habitats for its species.
+The 2nd Danube-wide Volunteers Day took place in 15 protected areas in 8 Danube countries.
+With the help of local school groups, universities, companies, stakeholders, local NGO’s and the general public, these days highlighted the importance of a clean river landscape and healthy habitats for its species.

-The participants will not only actively participate in the protection of this habitat corridor, but they will also learn more about river ecosystem conservation, environmental awareness and the key role of protected areas for nature conservation along the Danube River.
+The participants not only actively participated in the protection of this habitat corridor, but they also learned more about river ecosystem conservation, environmental awareness and the key role of protected areas for nature conservation along the Danube River.

 To get a glimpse of how our last Danube-wide Volunteers day turned out, click here.